Harwinder Kalyan: Political life

 Kalyan joined politics under the youth wing of Indian National Congress, which he eventually left to join the Bahujan Samaj Party.

 In 2009, contested and lost elections from Gharaunda constituency of Haryana Legislative Assembly as Bahujan Samaj Party candidate.

 In July 2014, he left the Bahujan Samaj Party and joined the Bhartiya Janata Party (BJP).
 On 19 October 2014, he contested and won elections with a margin of 18700 votes from Gharaunda constituency of Haryana Legislative Assembly as a BJP candidate.

+He was elected Speaker of the Haryana Legislative Assembly on October 25, 2024.